Prescription medication totally removes cravings in 92% of people, allowing 65% to reduce drinking to safe levels without needing to quit.

 But it isn’t true.
 It’s never been true, and it’s one of the primary reasons for too many deaths, too many lives destroyed, and too much collateral damage in the form of incarceration, broken homes, and shattered childhoods.
 The deep sense of shame, embarrassment, guilt, and hopelessness is universal.”

-Find out if LifeBac is right for you with a FREE CONSULTATION with a U.S. Doctor
+Find out if LifeBac is right for you in a free consultation with a U.S. Doctor

 We built LifeBac to show people with a drinking problem that there is a way out, a way to beat this